PromyLOPh/guix-hpc-website/drafts/pack-fakechroot.md

 `guix pack -RR` allows you to deploy software stacks on a Guix-less cluster that lacks both support for unprivileged user namespaces and a container facility such as Singularity, without loss of performance.
-It’s good to take a step back though, and look at the bigger picture.
+A similar combination of execution engines for unprivileged users can be found in [udocker](https://github.com/indigo-dc/udocker/), though the tool has different goals.
+Having discussed these techniques, it’s good to take a step back and look at the bigger picture.

 All these shenanigans would be unnecessary if unprivileged user namespaces were universally available.
 In fact, when we released `guix